zecure/shadowd.zecure.org/content/documentation/protocol.md

 ## Description

-A TCP-based plain text protocol is used for the communication between the connectors and shadowd.
+A TCP-based plain text protocol is used for the communication between the connectors and the shadowd server.

 ### Request

-The server expects a numerical id, an alphanumerical hash and JSON encoded data.
+The server expects a numerical id, an alphanumerical hash, and JSON encoded data.
 Every value is separated by a single newline character and the server closes the connection after the third newline character.
-The server closes the connection prematurely though if the profile id is not numerical or if the hash is not alphanumerical.
+The server closes the connection prematurely if the profile id is not numerical or if the hash is not alphanumerical.

     profile_id
     sha256_hmac(json_data)
     json_data

-The following JSON structure is expected, but without the additional newlines that are added here for readability.
+The following JSON structure is expected but without the additional newlines that are added here for readability.

     {
         "version": "...",